 At Colwyn Bay,

-for example, local people are fighting hard to save the now
+for example, strenuous efforts are being made to secure funding to save the now

 Birnbeck Pier at